 If you often switch among a variety of pieces of photo equipment on your tripod, you may want to acquire multiple plates:

 Neck straps got in my way, so I abandoned those.
 But sometimes I’m up, say, standing on a rock to take my shots, and at those times I do worry about my equipment.

 I’ve ended up using a compromise.
 The round end you see in this article’s introductory photo is fastened, when I need it, to a strap around my wrist, and my camera no longer has a chance to fall.
 A neck strap can be made just as easy to unfasten; in that case, just place the second anchor point on the opposite side as well.

-3. Precision matte
+3. Precision focusing screen

 4. LCD viewfinder